 Become a Member of the Fara Heim Foundation – Whether you want to get real-time updates of expeditions or want the opportunity to come with us on expeditions there is a membership level for you in Fara Heim.
 Click Here To Become A Member of the Fara Heim Foundation

 |Expedition DiaryTThe next best thing to being on board the Fara Heim expedition is being on board our blog.
-Get the latest updates on the voyage from the Expedition Diary.||Meet the TeamLLearn about team leads Johann Straumfjord Sigurdson and David Collette.
-Find out why they are embarking on a modern day Viking voyage of exploration!|
+Get the latest updates from our Expedition Diary.||Meet the TeamLLearn about team leads Johann Straumfjord Sigurdson and David Collette.
+Find out why they are exploring!|

 For a millennium the flow of historical and genealogical information has been mostly from east to west…with less going the other way.
 Now, over the last several decades, a hint of ancient voyages to the North Arctic and even to the heart of the continent have been discovered.
 These whispers from the past and the personal connections to those original voyagers are the motivations for a team of explorers to search for Norse presence in North America while taking a personal voyage into their own history.

 The Foundation is named “Fara Heim”.
 In Old Norse, “að fara heim” means “going home”.

 Research and Expedition Focus – Search for the Lost Warships of the 1697 Battle of Hudson Bay